xdividr/dreamcloud-docs/source/dreamcompute/tutorials/securing-nginx.rst

 to time.
 For this reason it's very important to keep Nginx up-to-date.
-Most modern Linux distros will not push the latest version of Nginx into their default package lists, so to install the latest version of Nginx via a package, you may need to add additional package respositories to your system.
+Most modern Linux distros will not push the latest version of Nginx into their default package lists, so to install the latest version of Nginx via a package, you may need to add additional package repositories to your system.
 See `Nginx's documentation <http://nginx.org/en/linux_packages.html#stable>`_ for per-distro details.